Gerald P. Mallon: News

+Mallon was interviewed in 2024 by the National Center on Adoption and Permanency Legacy Series.

+Mallon was interviewed by The Canadian Institute of Animal-Assisted Interventions on his thoughts about the work of Dr. Boris Levinson and Dr. Sam Ross.

+Mallon was interviewed in 2025 by the Havens Happening Series – Fostering with Pride: LGBTQ+ Youth in Foster Care.

+Mallon has also worked extensively in Ireland - Working with LGBTQ+ Children and Adolescents in a Family and Societal Context and Northern Ireland with the Northern Ireland Social Care Council Supporting LGBTQ+ people across the life-course – an international comparison in 2026 and Supporting LGBTQ+ children and young people in 2024.

 Keith Haring and the Grace House Mural

 In 1984, when Mallon was the director of Grace House (1979–1986), his friend and artist Keith Haring created a mural on three floors in the stairways of Grace House which has become known since its sale at Bonham’s called the Grace House Mural.

 The mural is regarded as a significant work of Haring's and since its sale has been shown at museums nationally and internationally.

 Many other articles have cited Mallon along with Haring in relation to the Grace House Mural.